Is there such a thing as a guard cat?

 I searched and searched, and all I found were cruel methods that I’m really hoping were written as a joke.

-Basically, you’re trying to teach them that strangers coming in the house are bad, and the only way to really do that is by making the event unpleasant for them.
+Basically, you’re trying to teach them that strangers coming into the house are bad, and the only way to really do that is by making the event unpleasant for them.

 Not only is it mean, but it won’t work.
 Cats learn through positive reinforcement, not punishment.